mosip/documentation/docs/setup-steps-1.4.0.md

 ## Pre-requisites

-CTK should be deployed with the required dockers.
+CTK should be deployed along with the required dockers as mentioned below.

 * compliance-toolkit-service: 1.4.0
 * compliance-toolkit-ui: 1.4.0